 he atmosphere was electric this summer at the 41st General Convention of the United Brotherhood of Carpenters, and our representatives from the Southern States Millwright Regional Council were right in the thick of things.
-They were part of the 1.500+ delegates who spent four full days in session to review and vote upon UBC operations, and approve the future direction of our great Union for the next five years.

-Continued on page 4
+They were part of the 1,500+ delegates who spent four full days in session to review and vote upon UBC operations, and approve the future direction of our great Union for the next five years.
+Continued on page 4 ennis Donahou, one of the most respected figures in the Southern labor industry, is now Vice President of the United Brotherhood of Carpenters and Joiners of America's Southern District.

-SSMRC's Dennis Donahou Takes the Reigns as UBC Southern District Vice President n a unanimous vote recently, delegates of the Southern States Millwright Regional as its new Executive Secretary-
+SSMRC's Dennis Donahou Takes the Reigns as UBC Southern District Vice President